 This is to state what will be deducted from their entitlement if they book a holiday on this day.
 Advisories below:

 If the employee’s entitlement is measured in hours, it is the ‘Hours’ value on a specific day that will be deducted when booking a holiday on that day.
-If measured in ‘Days’ this will deduct the day amount.
+If measured in ‘Days’ this will deduct the set 'Days' amount.

 Quick Tip: If an employee works 8 hours on one day and 4 on the next, in the 'day' field, you may wish to specify the 8 hour day as '1' day and the 4 hours as '0.5'.
 This means that only half a day will be deducted if they book that off.

-Consideration: For part time employee who works 4 hours every day, do you want to specify this as equating to 1 day or half a day?
+Consideration: For a part-time employee who works 4 hours every day, do you want to specify this as equating to 1 day or half a day?
 The question you'll need to ask is - if they book a holiday on that day, do you want a full day to be deducted from their entitlement, or only half?

 8. The Start, End and Break fields are optional - these are for reference purposes only.